icopy-site/awesome/docs/awesome/magictools.md

 - :moneybag: [Pixelator](http://pixelatorapp.com) - Turn any image into fancy pixel-art
 - :moneybag: [Pixen](https://github.com/Pixen/Pixen) - Pixel Art Editor for OSX
 - :free: [project one](http://p1.untergrund.net) - A picture converter and editor for the Commodore 64 covering different graphics mode of this computer.
 Windows only
-- :moneybag: [PXL8](http://www.pxl8.it) - A cross platform (Windows, Mac, Linux) pixel art editor in development which aims to be distraction free
 - :moneybag: [PyxelEdit](http://pyxeledit.com/) - Pixel art editor designed to make it fun and easy to make tilesets, levels and animations.
 - :free: [REXPaint](https://www.gridsagegames.com/rexpaint/) - a powerful and user-friendly ASCII art editor.
 - :tada: [rx](https://rx.cloudhead.io/) - a modern & minimalist pixel editor